 The dough can be kept in the refrigerator for a day or two, or it can be wrapped airtight and frozen for a month.
 Thaw still wrapped, in the refrigerator.
-It is convenient to roll the dough into rounds, place parchment between each round, and freeze them wrapped in plastic; this way, you´ll need only about 20 minutes to defrost a round of dough at room temperature before it can be rolled to the proper size, filled, folded into a galette, and baked.
+It is convenient to roll the dough into 4-6-inch disks, place parchment between each round, and freeze them wrapped in plastic.
+Then you´ll need only about 20 minutes to defrost a round of dough at room temperature before it can be rolled to the proper size, filled, folded into a galette, and baked.
 It’s best to fill the galette on the day you plan to bake it.

 Yes, you can definitely make a pastry dough by hand.
 If you have a pastry blender, which is a hand tool to cut the butter into the dry ingredients, it can easily be made without a food processor.
 I’ve also used two table knives in lieu of the pastry blender.

-It’s best on the day it’s baked, but can be stored at room temperature for a day.
+This galette is best on the day it’s baked but can be stored at room temperature for at least a day.
 Longer than that it would be best to refrigerate.
 There are lots of berry juices that will soften the crust over time.

 A galette can be frozen for up to 3 months if wrapped well.
 Just defrost overnight in the refrigerator and reheat at 375º for 10 minutes.